-MSCP students who have been suspended due to a non-academic issue (e.g., Honor Code, Chemical Dependency, etc.) may apply for re-enrollment after one year or after the specified time outlined in the suspension letter.
-The re-enrollment process follows the same process and deadlines as an academic suspension, beginning with the Re-enrollment Request Form.
-The Office of the Registrar will forward the re-enrollment request to the CPHS Student Affairs Officer.
+Graduate students who have been suspended due to a non-academic issue (e.g., Honor Code, Chemical Dependency, etc.) may apply for re-enrollment after the specified time outlined in the suspension letter.
+Students must complete the Re-Enrollment Request Form to initiate the re-enrollment process.
 Criteria to be met for re-enrollment will be evaluated based on the respective policy related to the suspension decision.